Best diving in Thailand - top 8 - Bluewater Dive Travel

 Unique species and diverse hard and soft coral

-Under the protection of the UNESCO environmental program, the Surin Islands are truly a pleasure to dive at.
-The island's dive sites have amazing hard coral diversity, much soft coral, and are rich in marine life.
-The island is remote and not as popular among tourists, which is why you can find some species of fish here that you cannot see in other dive destinations in Thailand.
-You might spot some bumphead parrotfish, napoleon wrasse, tomato anemonefish, yellow-masked angelfish, and barramundi.
-The Surin Islands can be explored by a dive liveaboard that mostly run from October to early May.
-The rest of the year the Mu Ko Surin Marine National Park is closed for divers.
+The Surin Islands' dive sites boast amazing hard coral diversity and bountiful soft coral and are rich in marine life.
+The remote islands are not as popular among tourists, so you can find some fish species here that you cannot see in other dive destinations in Thailand.
+You might spot bumphead parrotfish, Napoleon wrasse, tomato anemonefish, yellow-masked angelfish, and barramundi.
+The Surin Islands can be explored by dive liveaboards that mostly run from October to early May.
+The Mu Ko Surin Marine National Park is closed to divers for the rest of the year.

 New to liveaboards?
 Let's help you get started with our Guide to Liveaboard Diving.